Olympus E-PL9 vs TG-5

 It is notable that the E-PL9 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-PL9 and the TG-5 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the E-PL9 followed on from the Olympus E-PL8.
+The E-PL9 is a recent model that features in the current product line-up of Olympus.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 Review summary: Olympus E-PL9 vs TG-5